Construction Timber Prices: Cost Per m³, Types & Building Uses

 Common Mistakes When Buying Construction Timber

 A surprising number of first-time buyers walk into a lumber yard without checking a few basics, and those oversights can lead to wasted money or even safety issues down the road.
+It's frustrating when a simple thing — like not looking at the moisture content — causes problems months after the framing is done.
 Here are a few things that trip people up:

 Storing Construction Timber On Site

 Stack timber on level stickers (small spacer boards) every 400–600mm along the length, and keep the stack off the ground with sturdy bearers.
 Cover the top with a tarp or plastic sheet to shed rain, but leave the sides open so trapped moisture can escape.
 If you wrap the whole stack tightly in plastic, condensation builds up inside and you'll end up with stained, sometimes structurally compromised wood.
-For more guidance on protecting and finishing wood in outdoor applications, our exterior wood sealing tips article covers what to do after the framing stage.
+Following proper timber storage methods protects both your material investment and your construction timeline.
+For more guidance on protecting and finishing wood in outdoor applications.

 In very humid climates or during rainy seasons, consider storing timber under a temporary shelter or inside a garage bay if you have the space.
+Even a simple pole-and-tarp arrangement that keeps direct rain off while letting air move through can make a noticeable difference.
 The small effort of proper stacking pays off in fewer rejected boards and less frustration during framing.

-- Consider local timber to save on transport — long-distance shipping on heavy material adds up fast.
+- Consider local timber to save on transport — long-distance shipping on heavy material adds up fast, and local species are often better adapted to your climate anyway.

 Frequently Asked Questions

 Structural timber is graded and certified for specific load-bearing capacities, with controlled moisture content and strength testing.
+It's been evaluated so you know what it can safely carry.
 Non-structural timber is used for decorative or non-load-bearing applications and isn't tested for specific strength requirements.
 Always use structural timber for framing, beams, and other load-bearing elements to ensure building safety and code compliance.
 If you're unsure which grade your project requires, check with your local building inspector — they'll tell you what the code calls for in your area.
+It's a quick conversation that can prevent a costly mistake.

 Always use treated timber for: outdoor applications, ground contact, areas with high moisture (bathrooms, basements), and termite-prone regions.
 Untreated timber is suitable for indoor, dry applications where it won't be exposed to moisture or insects.
 The 20-50% cost premium for treated timber is worth it for applications where moisture resistance is needed.
+For a deeper comparison, see our guide on treated vs untreated timber to understand durability, lifespan, and pricing differences.
 One practical note: treated timber is often still wet from the treatment process when you buy it, so expect some shrinkage as it dries — factor that into your fastening and layout decisions.
+Using the right fasteners matters too; some treatments can be corrosive to standard steel nails and screws over time.

 Not necessarily.
 While hardwood offers superior strength and durability, softwood is lighter, easier to work with, and more cost-effective for most structural applications.
+Driving a nail into oak all day is a very different experience from nailing into spruce — your arms will know the difference.
 Softwoods like pine and spruce are excellent for framing, while hardwoods like oak and maple are better for visible elements like flooring, stairs, and decorative beams where appearance matters.
+Understanding the hardwood vs softwood differences helps you match the right material to each part of your build.
 Many experienced builders use a mix: softwood for the skeleton of the building, hardwood only where it's seen or where extra dent resistance matters.

-Timber prices typically rise during peak construction seasons (spring and summer) and may be lower during winter months.
-Weather conditions affecting logging operations, transportation costs, and regional demand all influence pricing.
+Timber prices typically rise during peak construction seasons (spring and summer) and may be lower during winter months when fewer projects are breaking ground.
+Weather conditions affecting logging operations, transportation costs, and regional demand all influence pricing — a wet spring can slow harvesting and tighten supply just as demand picks up.
 For cost savings, consider purchasing during off-peak seasons if your project timeline allows for proper storage.
 In practice, the swing isn't huge — maybe 5-15% — but on a full house framing package, that can add up to meaningful savings.
-If you're working with a smaller project, the difference might not justify the hassle of storing timber for months.
+If you're working with a smaller project, the difference might not justify the hassle of storing timber for months, but for larger builds it's worth running the numbers.

-Yes, and it's often cost-effective to do so.
+Yes, and it's often a practical way to balance cost and performance.
 Use structural-grade softwood for framing and hidden structural elements, treated timber for outdoor and moisture-prone areas, and hardwood for visible finish work.
-This approach optimizes both budget and performance.
+This approach lets you put the money where it shows and save where it doesn't.
 Just ensure all structural elements use properly graded timber regardless of type.
 One caution: if you're mixing species in a visible area (like a post-and-beam aesthetic), check how they take stain — different woods absorb finish differently and can end up looking mismatched even with the same product applied.
+A quick test on offcuts can save a lot of disappointment later.

-This construction timber price guide helps you compare costs by type and use.
-Selecting the right timber ensures safety, durability, and cost-efficiency in any building project.
+This construction timber price guide is meant to help you compare costs by type and use so you can make more informed decisions.
+Selecting the right timber contributes to safety, durability, and cost-efficiency in any building project.
 Whether you're framing a small garden shed or ordering timber for a full home addition, the key is matching the material to the actual demands of the application — not over-specifying where it isn't needed, and never under-specifying where it matters.
-For further reading, our timber types for construction guide walks through species selection in more detail.
+Taking the time to understand what you're buying almost always saves money and regret later.
+For larger projects, comparing timber vs steel construction costs and benefits can reveal whether a hybrid approach might serve your budget and design goals better.